ashrakatkh/Smart-Secured-Lock-System/README.md

 * The 3.3V pin in ESP32 is connected to the vdd of the USB-TTL and gnd is connected to gnd while GPIO 3 (RX) is connected to TX and GPIO 1 (TX) is connected to RX.
 Note: while uploading the chip, GPIO 0 must be connected to ground.
 * After uploading the code on the ESP32 module, The wire connecting GPIO 0 to gnd is removed and the restart button is pressed
+* Note: There are different models for the ESP32 cam, the one we are using is the AI thinker

 *Software:*
 * Arduino IDE